Network compression with configuration models and the minimum description length: Calculations

-The term $E!$ controls for the number of ways to reshuffle the edges obtained from a given stub sequence without actually changing the network.
-Similarly, $2^E$ accounts for the possible ways to reshuffle any two stubs within every single edge.
-Finally, $\prod _k (k!)^{N_k}$ comes from a product over every node $i$ with degree $k_i$, i.e. $\prod_i k_i!$, which corresponds to the number of possible ways to reshuffle all stubs corresponding to the same nodes.
-Note that we are still considering node as labelled, meaning that we do not attempt to control for isomorphic realization of the models: If two networks are identical when ignoring node labels, they are still counted as separate realizations in this calculation.
+The term $E!$ controls the number of ways to reshuffle the edges obtained from a given stub sequence without actually changing the network.
+Similarly, $2^E$ accounts for the possible ways to reshuffle any two stubs within every edge.
+Finally, $\prod _k (k!)^{N_k}$ comes from a product over every node $i$ with degree $k_i$, i.e., $\prod_i k_i!$, which corresponds to the number of possible ways to reshuffle all stubs corresponding to the same nodes.
+Note that we are still considering nodes as labeled, meaning that we do not attempt to control for isomorphic realizations of the models: If two networks are identical when ignoring node labels, they are still counted as separate realizations in this calculation.

 Combining Eq.~\eqref{eq:omega_cm} with $S = \log \Omega$ yields the following micro-canonical entropy for the CM ensemble